WeilabMSU/OUD-PPI/README.md

 # Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks

 ---
 This script is for the paper "Machine-learning Analysis of Opioid Use Disorder Informed by MOR, DOR, KOR, NOR and ZOR-Based Interactome Networks".
-With the script, machine-learning regression model based on natural language processing (NPL) method can be built.
+With the script, machine-learning regression model based on natural language processing (NLP) method can be built.

 ## Requirements